Lesson 5: How Do You Trade in the Forex Market?

 Step 6: Sizing Up Your First Trade

-Before entering into your first trade, you must have a full understanding of how much capital you have.
+Before entering your first trade, you must have a full understanding of how much capital you have.
 Another factor you should consider is the size of leverage available to you, if any.

 Leverage in forex can go as high as 50:1.
 This means if you have USD 100 in your account, you can open a position worth USD 5,000.
 Using leverage can give you substantially larger returns but also higher risk levels.